orchestral/toolkit-docs/testbench.md

 </testsuites>
 ```

-Run only your feature tests by running phpunit with the `--testsuite=Feature` option.
+Run only your feature tests by running PHPUnit with the `--testsuite=Feature` option.

 ```bash
 vendor/bin/phpunit --testsuite=Feature